Callum Wilson: Newcastle United

 Wilson signed for Premier League club Newcastle United on 7 September 2020 on a four-year contract for an undisclosed fee, reported by BBC Sport to be around £20 million, making him the third-highest fee paid by Newcastle for a player.
 He made his debut on 12 September, scoring the first goal in a 2–0 away win against West Ham.
 On 30 January 2021, Wilson scored his 50th Premier League goal in a 2–0 victory over Everton.

 Wilson was sidelined with a calf injury from December 2021 to the following May; by the time of his return, he was still the team's top scorer with six goals for the season.
 He finished the 2022–23 season as Newcastle's top scorer with 18 goals, and fifth overall in the Premier League.
 He then extended his contract to 2025.
 On 7 July 2025, Wilson announced his departure from Newcastle after five seasons.

 West Ham United

 In August 2025, Wilson joined West Ham United as a free agent following the expiry of his contract at Newcastle, signing a one-year contract.
 On 31 August 2025, Wilson scored his first goal for the club, in a 3–0 away victory against Nottingham Forest.

+Brentford

+On 9 July 2026, Wilson joined Brentford on a free transfer, signing a one-year contract..
+On 25 August 2026, Wilson scored his first goal for the club, in a 1-6 away victory against Birmingham City in the 2nd round of the Lеаgue Cup.